DcSergioPC/Collinear-Points-Graphics-Interface-Java/README.md

 "-" or "+" keys, this implementacion have many inputs.

 the fast algorithm of find 3 or more collinears points have a complexity of O((n^2)log(n))<br />
-for this aplicacion use the algs4.jar libraries (StdDrawn)
+for this aplicacion use the algs4.jar libraries (StdDraw)

 input100.txt